FoodReady » Blog » What Does FIFO Stand for In Food?

-FIFO, or “First In, First Out,” is an inventory management principle that ensures the first items added to inventory are the first ones to be used or sold.
+FIFO stands for “First In, First Out,” is an inventory management principle that ensures the first items added to inventory are the first ones to be used or sold.
 This method is widely used in industries dealing with perishable goods, such as food and pharmaceuticals, to ensure products are used before expiration.

 In simpler terms, FIFO means that the oldest stock (the first items to enter the inventory) should be the first to be used or dispatched.
 This practice helps keep the inventory fresh and minimizes the risk of spoilage or obsolescence.